Testing Policies

 In the case of virtually proctored examinations, all books, notes, reference materials (paper or electronic), headphones, earbuds, cell phones, smart watches, and other electronic devices are to be placed in a separate location (preferably a different room) during the entirety of the examination.
 When utilized, scratch paper must be clean on both sides and free of any unacknowledged aid.
 Unless directed otherwise by the course coordinator, the only items allowed in the student’s testing environment are their computer/charger being used to take the exam, webcam with microphone (if separate from computer), calculator (if allowed by course coordinator), scratch paper and pencil.

-Unauthorized use of any of the following during an examination will be considered a violation of the USC Honor Code: cell phones, PDAs, iPods, computers, iPads, smart watches or any time-keeping devices, headphones, earbuds, or any similar electronic devices.
+Unauthorized use of any of the following during an examination will be considered a violation of the USC Honor Code: cell phones, PDAs, iPods, computers, iPads, smart watches or any time-keeping devices, smart glasses, headphones, earbuds, or any other similar electronic devices.
 These devices are to be turned off and stored separately from the student during examinations.
 During in-class examinations, these devices must be stored in book bags during the examinations as well as during exam review sessions and until exiting the room.

 Calculators (when authorized to be used by course coordinator) must not be capable of storing equations, graphs, charts, etc. Only non-programmable calculators are allowed - no cell phones, PDAs, or similar devices are to be used as calculators during exams.
 No additional notes or written materials may be engraved, adhered, or otherwise attached to a calculator being used during an exam or to the student’s body.
 Students are to be seated with at least one empty chair between individuals when facilities and space allow during in-class examinations.